atbcb/ICTTestingBaseline/docs/10Flashing.md

 #### Tests for SC 2.3.1
 <ol>
-<li> For each element visually identified as flickering, determine if the contiguous flicker area is less than 21,824 sq pixels.</li>
+<li> For each element visually identified as flickering, determine if the contiguous flicker area is less than the equivalent of 21,824 sq pixels at intended viewing distance.</li>
    <ul>
    <li> If so, proceed to the next text step. </li>
    <li> If not, this test fails. </li>